 Maine man charged with killing, burying wife to go on trial

-SKOWHEGAN, Maine (AP) — Jury selection is expected later this week in the trial of a Maine man charged with killing his wife and burying her in a shallow grave behind his parents' home.
+SKOWHEGAN, Maine (AP) — The trial of a Maine man charged with killing his wife and burying her in a shallow grave is due to get underway.

-An autopsy showed that Valerie Tieman had ingested opioids, but died from gunshots to the head and neck.
+An autopsy showed that Valerie Tieman had ingested opioids, but died from gunshot wounds to the head and neck.

+Police say Tieman first told investigators that his wife had disappeared in September 2016 while he was inside a Walmart, but then changed his story when her body was found.

 View Comments